3 lessons which taught me why traditional OD is not appropriate in non Western and global organizations

 5) Does honest feedback generally motivate all staff, world wide, regardless of culture?

-If you answered YES for all five questions, I would suggest that you try to better understand your biases, and start unlearning the universality of your beliefs..
+If you answered YES for all 8 questions, I would suggest that you try to better understand your biases, and start unlearning the universality of your beliefs..
 Otherwise forget about being effective in the global workplace.

 For those interested on how western biases impact how disease is diagnosed, read Crazy Like Us.